am-dev-75/retriva-local-containerized-deployment/README.md

 - Retriva WebUI
 - Retriva connectors profile, currently MediaWiki connector

-OpenRouter is used as the OpenAI-compatible LLM provider, so no local LLM server is deployed.
+An existing, remote service is used as the OpenAI-compatible LLM provider, so no local LLM server is deployed.

 ## Expected repository layout